STICKER1998/Digital_Tools_for_Finance/README.md

-Final_Project
+Final Project
 ==============================

-This is the final Project for DTFF
+This is the final Project for DTFF: Risk Parity Model based on MVT

 ## Teammates
 |Name        | Student Number|